threefoldtech/info_grid/src/documentation/farmers/3node_building/5_set_bios_uefi.md

 There are certain things that you should make sure are set properly on your 3Node.

-As a general advice, you can Load Defaults (Settings) on your BIOS, then make sure the options below are set properly.
+As a general advice, you can Load Defaults (Settings) on your BIOS/UEFI, then make sure the options below are set properly.

 * Choose the correct combination of BIOS/UEFI and bootstrap image on [https://bootstrap.grid.tf/](https://bootstrap.grid.tf/)
   * Newer system will use UEFI